Alan McGee says 'Creation Stories' biopic is "getting finished this week"

 “Ed’s solo song ‘The Mill Hill Self Hate Club’ is on the film’s soundtrack, and that’s one of the great lost Creation singles.
 Their singer Dan Treacy has been very ill and is in a care home.
 I talk to him on Zoom every couple of weeks.
 I’m hoping I can take the film to show Dan, when people are allowed into his care home.”

-The Creation Stories cast list includes Jason Isaacs, Ed Byrne, Paul Kaye, Perry Benson, Thomas Turgoose, Steven Berkoff, Rufus Jones and Mel Raido.
+Joining Raido and Bremner in Creation Stories are Jason Isaacs, Ed Byrne, Paul Kaye, Perry Benson, Thomas Turgoose, Steven Berkoff, Rufus Jones and more.
 Speaking last summer, Danny Boyle said that the film was “casting heaven”.